EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 • You do not have to repeat the full due diligence

-• You must not trade in products you know—or should reasonably suspect—are non-compliant
+• You must not trade in products you know - or should reasonably suspect - are non-compliant

-Each actor in the chain must preserve the flow of information.
-By the time a product reaches the shelf, there must be a clear and documented trail back to the compliant plot of land.
+Each actor in the supply chain must preserve the flow of information.
+By the time a product reaches a retail shelf, there must be a clear and documented trail back to the compliant plot of land.
+Traders must also be prepared to respond to regulatory inquiries and cooperate with inspections.
+While the burden of data collection, geolocation, and risk assessment sits primarily with the operator, responsibility is shared across the chain.

 What do you need to keep in mind?